Widly1/Pac-Guy--WD/README.md

 4. Try to achieve the highest score possible!
 5. Have Fun :)

 Stay tuned for future updates and enhancements!
+P.s.
+Feel free to contribute wherever you'd like to !